dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 possible size, although for practical purposes that may be desired.

-Data descriptors are registered as "well known" by checking them into the main branch of `dotnet/runtime` in the `docs/design/datacontracts/data/` directory in a format to be specified later.
+Data descriptors are registered as "well known" by checking them into the main branch of `dotnet/runtime` in the `docs/design/datacontracts/data/` directory in the JSON format specified in the [data descriptor spec](./data_descriptor.md#Physical_JSON_Descriptor).
 The relative path name (with `/` as the path separator, if any) of the descriptor without any extension is the identifier.  (for example:
-`/docs/design/datacontracts/data/net9.0-rc1/Release/linux-arm64.json` is the filename for the data descriptor with identifier `net9.0-rc1/Release/linux-arm64`)
+`/docs/design/datacontracts/data/net9.0/coreclr/linux-arm64.json` is the filename for the data descriptor with identifier `net9.0/coreclr/linux-arm64`)

 #### Global Values
-Global values which can be of types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, pointer, nint, nuint, string)
+Global values which can be of types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, pointer, nint, nuint)
-All global values have a string describing their name, and a value of one of the above types.
+All global values have a string describing their name, a type, and a value of one of the above types.

-For instance, we will likely have a `TargetPointerSize` global value represented in a data descriptor.

 #### Data Structure Layout
 Each data structure layout has a name for the type, followed by a list of fields.
 These fields can be of primitive types (int8, uint8, int16, uint16, int32, uint32, int64, uint64, nint, nuint, pointer) or of another named data structure type.
 Each field descriptor provides the offset of the field, the name of the field, and the type of the field.